-14 Tips for Packing a Healthier Brown-Bag Lunch
+14 Must-Know Tips for Packing Better Brown-Bag Lunches

-If you’re looking for a way to save money and peel off pounds, think BYOBB (bring your own brown bag).
+If you’re looking for a way to save money and peel off pounds, all you have to do is begin bringing lunch to work from home.
 That’s right.
-Packing your lunch means you won’t pay a premium at the deli or popular nearby restaurants, and you’ll avoid all the tempting cafeteria food.
+Packing your lunch means you won’t pay a premium at the deli or popular nearby restaurants, and you’ll avoid tempting break room or cafeteria food.
 Brown-bagging it is one of the best ways to cut calories, eat healthier and take control of what you eat for your midday meal.
-Read on for 14 tips to start packing more power into your lunch hour.
+Read on for 14 tips to start packing more flavor and power into your lunch hour.

 Did you know that more people skip lunch than breakfast?
 It’s true.
 According to the NPD Group’s National Eating Trends survey, lunch is the most-skipped meal of the day.
 In fact, on any given day, some 14 percent of U.S. adults skip their midday meal, compared with 10 percent who skip breakfast and just four percent who skip dinner.
 The survey also found that most adults skip lunch at least one day per week.
 Because employees have more to do with less time, many simply work through lunch because they don’t have time to go get something to eat.
 Others may choose to take care of errands during their lunch break.
 Packing a lunch with you means that you’ll have one less excuse to skip eating it.

 DIY Lunches = Bigger Wallets and Smaller Waistlines